 In the gentle rays of dawn, we are back in the Lamar Valley to look for wolves.
 Our Expedition Leader is in touch with park researchers as we attempt to locate the packs.
 Though wolves are elusive creatures, we do sometimes see a whole pack at once, or a few individuals hunting together—always a special thrill.
 This evening we are joined by Emmy Award-winning wildlife cinematographer Bob Landis, a legendary filmmaker in the Yellowstone region.
 Bob's intimate footage of wolves has appeared on PBS Nature and the National Geographic Channel, and his personal presentation to our small group will be a most inspiring addition to our photography adventure.

 Day 6: Lamar Valley Wolf Watching

-we depart the park and head north once again into the Paradise Valley.
+By late afternoon, we depart the park and head north once again through the Paradise Valley.
 The Yellowstone River flows through this aptly named landscape, renowned for world-class trout fishing.
 The valley is also an important winter range for wildlife, and we’ll have excellent opportunities to spot bald eagles, rough-legged hawks, mule deer, white-tailed deer

 Day 8: Bozeman / Depart